What's Happening

 • Briefly averted in the third film, where Colonel Rico rallies his troops and they make the best of their weapons and terrain (using grenade launchers to force the bugs back while the troopers advanced, with troopers walking along the tops of the trenches to give them covering fire).
 Indeed, his defense of Roku San proved to be quite effective, until the perimeter defenses were shut down by The Mole.
 Later, the military's introduction of mech units proves to be a vast improvement as well.

-09:39:51 AM Jan 21st 2013
+Jan 21st 2013 at 9:39:51 AM •••

 I've tried to re-write the example.
 What do you guys think?

 • Many examples in Starship Troopers.
-The writer's intent seems to use the high casualties from battles to hammer home the message that War Is Hell, but it's poorly executed and instead the human characters just come off as Too Dumb To Live.
+The writer's intent seems to use the high casualties from battles to hammer home the message that War Is Hell, but it's poorly executed and instead the human characters just come off as Too Dumb to Live.
 Averted by the Bugs, who use combined arms tactics, stage ambushes, and effectively use expendable drones to soak up fire.
 The "battle of Klendathu" is the biggest offender:

 • Ships are parked in orbit right next to each other, so Bug anti-space weapons can take them out easily, hit after hit.
 Bonus points is this problem is mentioned by the humans as one of the reasons the attack failed.